jhipster/generator-jhipster/ARCHITECTURE.md

 #### Configuring each entity (base-application)

-Configure and check entity's configuration.
+Configure and check entity's configuration:

 ```
   get [Generator.CONFIGURING_EACH_ENTITY]() {